The Story Begins Here with Chapter – 1.

 “…Blessed repose and eternal memory.”

-The pirates however were in full retreat.
+The pirates however were in full retreat even as they unloaded all their ordnance.
 Their remaining seventy-nine ships were fleeing towards the asteroid belt.
-The Lepanto and her escorts were in pursuit.
+The Lepanto and the destroyers were in pursuit.

 The view of the Lepanto’s chase disappeared in a flash of static.
 It was replaced by the view of our approach to Muvuru-3.